Zweihander-Main/org-newtab/README.md

 <details>
 <summary>Without a package manager</summary>

-Uou will need to ensure that you have all the required dependencies.
+You will need to ensure that you have all the required dependencies.
 These include:

 -   websocket
 -   async